Kingsley Plantation: Kingsley's family

-Let it be known that I ... possessed as a slave a black woman called Anna, around eighteen years of age, bought as a bozal [newly imported African] in the port of Havana from a slave cargo, who with the permission of the government was introduced here; the said black woman has given birth to three mulatto children: George, about 3 years 9 months, Martha, 20 months old, an Mary, one month old.
+Let it be known that I ... possessed as a slave a black woman called Anna, around eighteen years of age, bought as a bozal [newly imported African] in the port of Havana from a slave cargo, who with the permission of the government was introduced here; the said black woman has given birth to three mulatto children: George, about 3 years 9 months, Martha, 20 months old, and Mary, one month old.
 And regarding the good qualities shown by the said black woman, the nicety and fidelity which she has shown me, and for other reasons, I have resolved to set her free ... and the same to her three children.

 Marriages between white plantation owners and African women were common in East Florida.
 The Spanish government provided for a separate class of free people of color, and encouraged slaves to purchase their freedom.
 Slavery under Spain in Florida was not considered a lifelong condition, and free blacks were involved in the economic development of the region, many of them owning their own slaves.
 Anna oversaw 60 slaves at Fort George Island, who grew sea island cotton, citrus, corn, sugarcane, beans, and potatoes.
 John Maxwell, the fourth child, was born in 1824 when Kingsley and Anna lived on Fort George Island.
 Kingsley also maintained relationships with three other African women who acted as co-wives or concubines: Flora H., Sarah M.; and Munsilna McGundo.
 Anna Jai remained the matriarch in the polygamous family.
 Historian Daniel Schafer posits that Anna Jai would have been familiar with the concepts of polygamy and marrying a slave master to acquire one's freedom.
 Visitors to the plantation were invited to a dinner table where Kingsley displayed his multi-racial children with pride.
 He provided them with the best education he could afford, and considered them a shield from any potential racial uprising.